JagtapSagar/Vehicle-Control/README.md

 ## Longitudinal Control

 A Proportional-Integral-Derivative (PID) controller was used for longitudinal control.
 The controller takes in the difference between the desired and the actual vehicle speeds as inputs and outputs throttle and/or brake positions needed to minimize that difference.
-Since the requirement here is of a simple speed controller, a PID based control design would be suffice.
-This controller calculates the necessary throttle and brake positions needed to acheive desired speed.
+Since the requirement here is of a simple speed controller, a PID based control design would suffice.
+This controller calculates the necessary throttle and brake positions needed to achieve desired speed.

 The schematic diagram below is the illustration of the PID control loop used.